Top

 Fatal accidents involving robotic suits can create several problems, including:

 These issues leave grieving families vulnerable to denials based on unclear policy language.
+The uncertainty surrounding emerging technology often gives insurers room to reinterpret policy terms in ways that disadvantage beneficiaries.

 How Insurers Might Argue Against Coverage